 This lasagna recipe turns out just right, not dry, not too saucy, with gluten-free lasagna noodles that hold up while baking.
 The sauce makes it incredible!
 Plus dairy free solutions for Mozzarellas, Ricotta, and Parmesan cheeses.

 I have published a couple of recipes for gluten free lasagna.
 There’s my Gluten Free Lasagna – Chicken Spinach with Creamy Basil Sauce and my Gluten Free Chili Lasagna.
-I didn’t think any of you needed a recipe for a gluten free version, but I have received enough requests where it is definitely warranted to post one.
+I didn’t think any of you needed a recipe for a traditional version, but I have received enough requests where it is definitely warranted to post one.

 This is one of those recipes where I rarely measure anything, just because I have made it so often that I know just about the correct amount of sauce to add.
-That really is the key to a good lasagna…not to much sauce, and not too little.
-Just keep in mind that brown rice pasta tends to absorb more liquid than their wheat cousins, so add a bit extra if you’re used to baking it with gluten.
+That really is the key to a good lasagna. not too much sauce, and not too little.
+Keep in mind that brown rice pasta tends to absorb more liquid than its wheat cousin.
+So, add a bit extra if you’re used to baking it with gluten.

 A gluten free lasagna recipe that turns out just right...not too moist, not too saucy, with gluten free lasagna noodles that hold up while baking.
 Mmmm!

 - Water, for boiling